MilicaBulajic/fengshui-modern/src/pages/shop.en.md

 id: '08'
 title: "SHOP"
 description: "We are happy to present you new e-book:"
-subdescription: "in Serbian langague as well:"
+subdescription: "in Serbian language as well:"
 templateKey: shop
 lang: en
 image: /img/about.jpg